cedricvancaillie-svg/angular-tetravalent-lattice/README.md

 * **Key Results:**
   * Derives the algebraic skeleton of the 2D Weyl operator (∂ₓ + i∂ᵧ).
-  * Proves a **wave-speed duality**: the absolute information edge propagates at the hyperbolic light-cone speed \(c = 1\), while the macroscopic density ridge propagates at \(c = 1/2\).
+  * Proves a **wave-speed duality**: the absolute information edge propagates at the hyperbolic light-cone speed c = 1, while the macroscopic density ridge propagates at c = 1/2.
   * Demonstrates **topological robustness**: a spatial domain wall traps a 1-D chiral edge current that remains perfectly unidirectional even under **80% quenched spatial disorder**.

 ### Paper 3: Geometric Origin of Mass
-**The Angular Tetravalent Lattice: A Geometric Proposal for the Emergence of Mass and \(E = mc^2\)**
+**The Angular Tetravalent Lattice: A Geometric Proposal for the Emergence of Mass and E = mc²**
 * **Zenodo:** [10.5281/zenodo.21933730](https://zenodo.org/records/21933730)
 * **PDF:** [`Angular_Tetravalent_Lattice_Emergence_of_Mass_and_Emc2.pdf`](Angular_Tetravalent_Lattice_Emergence_of_Mass_and_Emc2.pdf)
 * **Simulator:** [`emergence_of_mass.py`](emergence_of_mass.py)

 **Summary:** Building directly on the classical lattice, this paper introduces a discrete elastic restoring force that acts as geometric inertia.
-Through a systematic continuum-limit analysis and numerical scaling tests, it shows that this resistance generates a mass-like term while strictly preserving the absolute light-cone (\(c = 1\)).
-A geometric ansatz is proposed in which rest energy is interpreted as the cross-product of orthogonal lattice velocities, offering a conceptual motivation for Einstein’s \(E = mc^2\).
+Through a systematic continuum-limit analysis and numerical scaling tests, it shows that this resistance generates a mass-like term while strictly preserving the absolute light-cone (c = 1).
+A geometric ansatz is proposed in which rest energy is interpreted as the cross-product of orthogonal lattice velocities, offering a conceptual motivation for **E = mc²**.

 ## Summary of the Work